 Beginners French (FREN100) (3-4-0) Instructor: Ms. Christiane Ibrahim.
 The aim of this course is to enable the students to engage in simple communication in French and to develop their speaking, listening, reading and writing skills through activities that introduce the language in authentic setting and also through audio and video resources.
-Coverage includes: Writing Skills; Oral Skills; Reading Skills; and Listening Skills.
-Prerequisite: None.
+Pre-requisite: None.
 May be offered in every Trimester depending on the interest of the students.

-Beginners Mandarin (MAND100) (3-4-0) Instructor: TBC.
+Beginners Mandarin (MAND100) (3-4-0) Instructor: Ms. Tian Zhen.
 The aim of this course is to enable the student to understand the spoken and written forms of Mandarin and to communicate confidently and clearly in Mandarin at a high-beginner level.
 Coverage includes: Writing Skills; Oral Skills; Reading Skills; and Listening Skills.
 Pre-requisite: None.
 May be offered in every Trimester depending on the interest of the students.